forcedotcom/sfdx-travisci-package/README.md

 13) Create the first package version `sfdx force:package:version:create --package "Travis CI" --installationkeybypass --wait 10 --json --targetdevhubusername HubOrg`

-14) In the .travis.myl Update the value in the `PACKAGENAME` variable to be Package Id in your sfdx-project.json file.
+14) In the .travis.yml Update the value in the `PACKAGENAME` variable to be Package Id in your sfdx-project.json file.
 This id will start with 0Ho.

 15) Commit the updated sfdx-project.json and .travis.yml files.